If you’re traveling with your dog, or just planning a day trip, and want to bring their fresh food from The Farmer’s Dog, you have a few good options.

 Pack in a cooler with ice

 You can also transport The Farmer’s Dog packs in a cooler with ice.
 It’s best to arrange them as tightly as possible to help them stay frozen longer; the less air in between packs, the better.
 Most airlines will allow our sealed packs on board, but we recommend asking your carrier so that you can comply with their guidelines.
-Transporting The Farmer’s Dog packs in a cooler may shorten their shelf life a bit compared to refrigeration and freezing, so use them as soon as possible once you arrive at your destination.
+Transporting The Farmer’s Dog packs in a cooler may shorten their shelf life a bit compared to storing in a refrigerator or freezer, so use them as soon as possible once you arrive at your destination.

 Pack in a thermos